SZB0621/AICU_REL2_homework_project/README.md

 Our goal is to achive an accurate lane-following algorithom using the baseline algorithm provided by Duckietown and AIDO frameworks (https://docs.duckietown.org/DT19/AIDO/out/embodied_rpl.html).

-## The first step was to creat the simulation environment for the autonomous Duckiebot
+## The first step was to create the simulation environment for the autonomous Duckiebot
 We used and existing duckietown simulation environment, gym-duckietown which was written in pure python/OpenGL (Pyglet).

 ```